sbertics/snake/README.md

 July 13, 2011

-I wrote this program during the summer quarter in 2011 to win the Stanford CS106A graphics contest.
+I wrote this program during the summer quarter in 2011 and it won the Stanford CS106A graphics contest!

 File: Snake.java, SnakeSegment.java, SnakeFunctions.java, SnakeBegin.java
 The basic snake game (snake moves around screen, eating food/ growing)